MiraldiLab/maxATAC_data/README.md

 This directory contains:

-1. `hg38_maxatac_blacklist.bed`: maxATAC extended blacklist
+1. `hg38_maxatac_blacklist.bed`: bed file of maxATAC blacklist regions
-2. `hg38_maxatac_blacklist.bw`:
+2. `hg38_maxatac_blacklist.bw`: bed file of maxATAC blacklist regions
-3. `hg38.chrom.sizes`: chromosome sizes
+3. `hg38.chrom.sizes`: hg38 chromosome sizes file

 ## `./models`

-Information on 127 TF models trained.
+Information for the 127 TF models available through maxATAC.
 Each directory is a TF name.
-Each directory contains a `.h5` of the best TF model, a `.tsv` file of threshold statistics, and a `.png` of the statistcs.
+Each directory contains a `.h5` of the best TF model, a `.tsv` file of threshold statistics, and a `.png` of the statistics.

 Example directory structure: